 Criminal damage in Gilbert can come with hefty penalties and even amount to felony charges in some instances.
-As the name implies, criminal damage constitutes criminal charge which leaves a permeate stain on your record given Arizona’s lack of availability of expungement laws.
+As the name implies, criminal damage constitutes criminal charge which leaves a permeate stain on your record, unless you have your conviction set aside or expunged.
 The way that criminal damage is charged is on a sliding scale.
 The scale depends, in large part, on the amount of damage that is allegedly caused by the individual suspected of committing the crime of criminal damage.

 Another important factor to understand when examining the law prohibiting criminal damage is the specific mental state of mind that the individual suspected of committing the crime had while they were committing the crime.
 The actual state of mind of the individual may be irrelevant depending on what the evidence shows, as state of mind can be implied based upon conduct.
 For purposes of criminal damage, the two relevant mental states are to have committed criminal damage “recklessly” or “intentionally.”